"Trees and Equity, Community Collaboration, and Building the Future Workforce"

 SAF Continuing Forestry Education hours: 11 hours

-Water Professionals, Landscape Architects, and others: You will receive a professional development (CEU) certificate for up to 11.75 hours.
+Landscape Architects, City Planners, Engineers, and others: You will receive a professional development (CEU) certificate for up to 11.75 hours.

-The Georgia Tree Council will present a two-day Arborist Certification Review Course taught by Certified Arborists Susan Russell and Rob Swanson on October 8 and 9, 8:30 a.m. – 4:30 p.m. (both days), at City of Madison Public Safety Building, Meeting Hall, 150 N. Main Street, Suite 400, Madison, GA 30650.
+The Georgia Tree Council will present a two-day Arborist Certification Review Course taught by Certified Arborists Susan Russell and Rob Swanson on December 3-4, 8:30 a.m. – 4:30 p.m. (both days), at 58 East Main Street, Suite B, Statesboro, GA 30458.
 Susan and Rob will help attendees prepare for the exam with lectures and hands-on demonstrations covering Tree Biology, Tree Identification, Soil Science, Water Management, Tree Nutrition and Fertilization, Tree Selection, Installation and Establishment, Pruning, Tree Support and Lightning Protection, Diagnosis and Plant Disorders, Plant Health Care, Tree Assessment and Risk Management, Trees and Construction, Urban Forestry, Tree Worker Safety, and Climbing & Working in Trees.